ufdsat/Frailty-Prediction-EHR/README.md

     d.
 Train model on the remaining 4 folds using hyperparameter combination that yielded best average performance over all steps of the inner loop
     e.
 Evaluate model performance on outer fold i
 4. Calculate average performance over 5 outer folds

+# Statistical test
+The performance of machine learning models and Rockwood index was compared using McNemar's test.
+The correlation between the frailty risk score (0-1) from machine learning models and the Rockwood frailty index was assessed using Pearson's correlation coefficients.

 # Requirement
 To run the code: